MindscapeHQ/raygun4maui/README.md

 dotnet add package Raygun4Maui
 ```

-Alternatively you can specify a version tag to install a specific version of the package, see [Raygun4Maui NuGet Gallery page](https://nuget.org/packages/Raygun4Maui) for information of versions.
+Alternatively, you can specify a version tag to install a specific version of the package.
+See [Raygun4Maui NuGet Gallery page](https://nuget.org/packages/Raygun4Maui) for information on available versions.
 ```
 dotnet add package Raygun4Maui --version 1.2.0
 ```